IVproger/bigdata_course_project/docs/report_3.md

     - `ParamGridBuilder` was used to define a grid of hyperparameters to search for each model:
         - *Linear Regression:* `regParam`, `elasticNetParam`, `aggregationDepth`.
         - *GBT Regressor:* `maxDepth`, `maxIter`, `stepSize`.
-    - `TrainValidationSplit` was configured to tune the models.
-It was set to use 80% of the `train_data` for training the models within the grid search and 20% for validating their performance to select the best hyperparameters. `RMSE` was used as the evaluation metric for tuning.
+    - `CrossValidator` was configured to tune the models using 3-fold cross-validation on the `train_data`. `RMSE` was used as the evaluation metric for selecting the best hyperparameters.
-- **Training and Best Model Selection:** The `TrainValidationSplit` estimator was fitted to the `train_data`.
-The best model found during the validation process was selected (`model1` for Linear Regression, `model2` for GBT).
+- **Training and Best Model Selection:** The `CrossValidator` estimator was fitted to the `train_data`.
+The best model found during cross-validation was selected (`model1` for Linear Regression, `model2` for GBT).
 - **Prediction:** The best model (`model1`, `model2`) was used to make predictions on the held-out `test_data`.
 - **Evaluation:** The performance of the best model was evaluated on the `test_data` using both Root Mean Squared Error (`RMSE`) and R-squared (`R2`) metrics via `RegressionEvaluator`.